tophbuddy/cs5520_cholzheu_projects/_posts/2021-09-18-Final-Project-Step-1-Brainstorming.md

 #### Required Knowledge:

 The user needs to know their login information for the service if it's online based or all necessary information otherwise.
-They need to know when they started that subscription
+They need to know about their bank/credit card information so they start or stop that recurring charge and confirm that it's cancelled.

 #### Artifacts:
+- Tools:
+    - Mobile Phone
+    - Subscription Origin Website
+    - Bank/Credit Card Statement
+    - Bank App
+- Information:
+    - Name of Website/App/Company that is charging a subscription
+    - How much is charged and how often
+    - How often is the service used

 ### Problem: Identifying Fake Products (Idea \#25)

 #### Persona and Scenario:

+An avid collector of a specific type of item, but not very knowledgeable.
+For this example I will use a sneaker collector for this example.

 #### Trigger:

+The user is looking to buy or has already

 #### Desired Outcome: